bouchra0benbarek/bouchra0benbarek/README.md

 - Creating products with excellent UI/UX

 📫 How to reach me:
-- Find me on LinkedIn: <a style="text-decoration:none" href="https://www.linkedin.com/in/bouchra-benbarek-752bb5151/">Bouchra BENBAREK</a>
+- Find me on LinkedIn: <a style="text-decoration:none;" href="https://www.linkedin.com/in/bouchra-benbarek-752bb5151/">Bouchra BENBAREK</a>
 <!--
 **bouchra0benbarek/bouchra0benbarek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.